 I’m currently waiting to find out whether my application to trademark Mummy’s Muse has been successful.
 It can take up to four months to get a response from the IPO.
 My advice to anyone starting a business is once you have your brand name and logo, trademark them as it’s not too expensive and the protection lasts for 10 years in the UK.
 Also think ahead and ensure you include all the categories and descriptions you may want protection against in the future.
 Think big.
 A lot is possible in 10 years, and you can’t add to the categories or descriptions once you’ve submitted your application.

-One reply to “Trademark Your Brand”
+1 replies to “Trademark Your Brand”

 Pingback: Mummy's Muse is Trademarked ⋆ Mummy's Muse